wojdyr/fityk/doc/data.rst

 We often have the situation that only a part of the data from a file is of interest.
 In Fityk, each point is either *active* or *inactive*.
 Inactive points are excluded from fitting and all calculations.
+(Since active points do not need to be in one region, we do not use the *region of interest* term here, but such region can be easy selected).
 A data :ref:`transformation <transform>`::

    A = boolean-condition